otto-torino/django-baton/README.md

     <script src="http://localhost:8080/dist/baton.min.js"></script>

 Now while you make your changes to the JS app (CSS included), webpack will update the bundle automatically, so just refresh the page and you'll see your changes.

+## <a name="tests"></a>Tests

+Starting from the release 1.7.1, django baton is provided with a set of unit and e2e tests.
+Testing baton is not so easy, because it almost do all the stuff with css rules an by manipulating the DOM.
+So the e2e tests are performed using selenium and inspecting the test application inside a real browser.
+In order to have them run properly, you need to have the test application running on `localhost:8000`.

 ## <a name="contributing"></a>Contributing